 The CHP, Fleet Operations Section, is responsible for replacing enforcement vehicles when either damaged or a specific odometer reading is reached per CHP policy.
-During this grant cycle, the CHP anticipates purchasing one MRE vehicle and one CIEP van.
+During this grant cycle, the CHP anticipates purchasing three MRE vehicles and three CIEP vans.
 The MRE vehicles will be used by MCSAP-funded uniform personnel to perform MCSAP related duties including enforcement.
 The replacement CIEP van is necessary to transport CIEP training materials to CIEP presentations.
 The CIEP presentation materials consist of E-Z Ups, televisions, tables, pamphlets, projector screens, and other training materials.
 A CIEP presentation can be conducted at a rest area, truck show, commerical industy facility, and at facilities while a strike force is being conducted.
-The initial cost of an MRE vehicle is \$44,927 plus equipment at \$9,693 for a total of \$54,620.
-The initial cost of a CIEP vehicle is \$45,231 plus equipment at \$5,331.35 for a total of \$50,562.35.
-Below is a breakdown of equipment cost for an MRE vehicle and CIEP van:
+The approximate cost of an MRE vehicle with equipment is \$72,272.41.
+The approximate cost of a CIEP vehicle and equipment is \$87,706.40.
+Below is a breakdown of equipment for an MRE vehicle and CIEP van, however additional equipment may be necessary.
+Due to inflation, costs associated with vehicle purchasing have increased and have been updated below.